Imanuelle-glitch/alx-low_level_programming/0x02-functions_nested_loops/README.md

-print last digit of an integer
+print every minute of the day